MuhammadUmerKhan/MuhammadUmerKhan/README.md

 ---

-**Thanks for visiting my profile!
-Feel free to reach out if you'd like to collaborate or chat about anything related to AI, Data Science, or coding.** 😊
+**Thank you for visiting my profile!
+If you'd like to collaborate or discuss anything related to AI, Data Science, or coding, don’t hesitate to reach out!** 😊